stanleyqubit/MWSE/docs/source/types/tes3worldController.md

 ### `shadows`
 <div class="search_terms" style="display: none">shadows</div>

 An integer in the range of `0` to `6`.
 Controls the amount of actor shadows drawn.
+The maximum value of `6` is loose; it is determined by the "Number of Shadows" INI setting.
 Corresponds to the "Real-time shadows" option in the Options menu.

 **Returns**: